antonia-white/game-base/README.md

 __Navbar__

   - Once logged in, a user will be able to navigate throughout the website via the navbar.
-  - The navbar consits of the website logo (left) and four buttons (right).
+  - The navbar consists of the website logo (left) and four buttons (right).
 The buttons navigate the user to the games page, genres, page, consoles page, or logout the user.

   ![Navbar](documentation/testing/navbar.png)